kalpafilms/NumberToWord/Documents/DevNote.md

 - See an error message when I enter '1,234'.
 - See an error message when I enter -1.
 - See an error message when I enter -42.
+- See an error message when I enter greater number than the maximum value of unsigned integer.
 - Terminate the programme when I enter 'q'.
 - See input prompt again when I enter arbitrary characters other than 'q'.